 “The hockey program at Miami has reached unprecedented success both on and off the ice during Coach Blasi’s tenure and we wanted to ensure that continues for many years to come,” said Sayler of the contract extension.
 “As Miami Hockey heads into a new conference, we felt this extension ensures stability for the future of the program as it continues to compete for league and national championships.”

-Over the last eight seasons (since 2005-06), Blasi has led his RedHawks to the second-best winning percentage among all Division I hockey teams during that span, compiling a mark of 207-89-34 (.679).
-The RedHawks have won at least 20 games each season during that stretch, one of just three teams nationally to do so, while making the NCAA Tournament each of the last eight years as well, which is the second longest active streak in the country.
-Blasi has compiled 11 20-win seasons overall in his 14 years.
-Miami also has produced at least one AHCA All-American each of the last 10 years, the only school in Division I to do so, nine Hobey Baker Award finalists during the 10-year stretch, including Miami's first winner in Andy Miele in 2011, and three CCHA Players of the Year in the last four seasons with Cody Reichard in 2009-10, Miele in 2010-11 and Austin Czarnik in 2012-13.
-Under Blasi's guidance behind the bench, a total of 12 RedHawks have earned All-America status with four being named the CCHA Player of the Year.
+The RedHawks have won 20 or more games 11 times in Blasi’s 15 seasons on the bench, qualifying for the NCAA Tournament nine times, all in the past 11 campaigns.
+Prior to his arrival, Miami had won 20 or more games only five times in 21 years, with just two NCAA Tournament berths in that span.
+Additionally, Miami has produced at least one AHCA All-American each of the last 11 years, the only school in Division I to do so, nine Hobey Baker Award finalists during the 11-year stretch, including Miami's first winner in Andy Miele in 2011, and three CCHA Players of the Year in the last four seasons with Cody Reichard in 2009-10, Miele in 2010-11 and Austin Czarnik in 2012-13.
+Under Blasi's guidance behind the bench, a total of 13 RedHawks have earned All-America status with four being named the CCHA Player of the Year.

 In addition to cultivating individual success at Miami, Blasi has helped develop players at the next level as 23 RedHawks have signed NHL contracts since Blasi took over as head coach.
 In the last five years alone, 18 RedHawks have inked NHL deals.
 A total of 25 RedHawks have also been drafted in the NHL since Blasi’s first year as head coach in 1999-2000.